Vitek-Lab/MSstatsShiny/README.md

 ### Bioconductor

+For large file processing, it is recommend you use a local install of the application.
 The easiest way to use the application locally is via [Bioconductor](https://bioconductor.org/packages/release/bioc/html/MSstatsShiny.html)

 ### Local

-For large file processing, it is recommend you use a local install of the application.
-To install and run the application locally, please follow these steps.
+To install the application via Github, please use the following steps.

 1. Download [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/download/) - [How to](https://rstudio-education.github.io/hopr/starting.html). **Note R version must be >= 4.2**
 2. Install the dependencies by running the following commands: